anilmainali/OctoPerf/Resources.md

 ### Some Interesting Blogs Topics To Read
 <a target="_blank" href="https://octoperf.com/blog/2017/03/15/think-time/">  LOAD TESTING WITHOUT THINK TIMES? </a>

+<a target="_blank" href="https://octoperf.com/blog/2015/11/19/what-makes-a-realistic-load-test/"> WHAT MAKES A REALISTIC LOAD TEST</a>

 ### Follow OctoPerf on Twitter